Tag Archives: college

 This is not to say that one can’t go back to school at a later time should one wish.
 I myself started university when I was 29 years old.
 I had worked for many years in radio but felt I needed a change.
 Sure it may be daunting to return – as high school was so long ago – but exciting at the same time!

 Campus life is also an interesting one.
 You’ll certainly meet interesting people, engage in new ideas with professors, and ponder some of life’s larger questions with peers.
-Questions such as: ‘Why do hotdogs color_0342_picome in a pack of 12 while the buns only come in a pack of 8?’. (course needed to decipher answer: ‘Rocket Science’.)
+Questions such as: ‘Why do hotdogs come in a pack of 12 while the buns only come in a pack of 8?’. (course needed to decipher answer: ‘Rocket Science’.)

 Or: why does the mother of Honey Boo Boo date a man of such dubious credentials? (course needed: psychology 101, 201, 301 and so on -including a masters)